pydantic/pydantic/docs/migration.md

         example, despite the fact that the validator below will never error, the following code raises a `ValidationError`:

 !!! note
     To avoid this, you can use the `validate_default` argument in the `Field` function.
-When set to `True`, it mimics the behavior of `always=True` in pydantic v1.
+When set to `True`, it mimics the behavior of `always=True` in Pydantic v1.
 However, the new way of using `validate_default` is encouraged as it provides more flexibility and control.

 ```python test="skip"